sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 ![](images/media/image53a.png)

-* The downloaded directory 'ace-helm/ibm-ace' directory which provides pre-configured files to build a helm chart.
-Change directory to 'ace-helm' and make a copy of the directory 'ibm-ace' to customize for the container image created in previous steps and customize for this deployment.
+* The downloaded directory `ace-helm/ibm-ace` directory which provides pre-configured files to build a helm chart.
+Change directory to `ace-helm` and make a copy of the directory `ibm-ace` to customize for the container image created in previous steps and customize for this deployment.